Common Wood Repair Mistakes: Avoid These Pitfalls for Better Results

 6. Using Too Much Glue

-Apply a thin, even layer of glue to both surfaces you’re bonding.
-Wipe off any excess immediately with a damp cloth before it dries.
+Apply just enough glue to bond the surfaces—usually a thin, even layer.
+Wipe away any excess immediately with a damp cloth before it dries.

 How to Ensure Long-Lasting Wood Repairs